Quinn's B.I.M.B.Y. Site

 Beetle Backyard Survey

-- Tim R. Moyer or Medford, NJ
+- Tim R. Moyer of

 has collected 300 beetle species in his yard as of September 2008.